 Georgia’s Foreign Trade Up 16.8% in January-August 2023

-On September 13, the National Statistics Service of Georgia (Geostat) published express data indicating that the external merchandise trade (excluding non-declared trade) of Georgia increased by 16.8% in January-August 2023 compared to the corresponding period of the previous year, reaching USD 14, 001.1 million.
+On September 19, the National Statistics Service of Georgia (Geostat) published preliminary data indicating that in January-August 2023, Georgia’s foreign trade increased by 16.8% compared to the corresponding period of the previous year, totaling $14.005 billion in value.

-According to Geostat, Georgia’s external merchandise trade saw exports rise by 14.3% to reach USD 4, 075.4 million, while imports increased by 17.8% and totaled USD 9, 925.7 million.
-The trade deficit amounted to USD 5, 850.2 million, representing 41.8% of the overall trade turnover.
+During the same period, exports from Georgia increased by 14.4% to $4 billion, while imports rose by 17.8% to $9.9 billion.
+As a result, the country’s negative trade balance was $6 billion, representing 41.7% of its foreign trade turnover.

-Geostat will publish the detailed data on external merchandise trade of Georgia on September 19, 2023.
+In January-August 2023, Turkey was Georgia’s largest trade partner with $1.9 billion in trade volume, followed by Russia with $1.7 billion, United States with $1.2 billion, China with $1.09 billion, and Azerbaijan with $979 million.

 Also Read: